-Wake up earlier, says Pelayo, to see if you’re just sleeping through your dreams.
-Purchasing a sleep tracker can help you determine if and when you’re having REM sleep, he says—once you’ve determined when you’re likely to be in REM, all you have to do is set an alarm during that time.
+Wake up earlier, says Pelayo, to see if you’re sleeping through your dreams.
+Purchasing a sleep tracker can help you determine if and when you’re having REM sleep; he says that once you’ve selected when you’re likely to be in REM, you have to set the alarm.
 “The whole point is to disrupt your sleep,” he explains.
 “Then you should have better dream recall.”

-Because most dreams occur during the final hours of sleep, you may not need to wake up much earlier than usual to catch a dream before it ends.
+Because most dreams occur during the final hours of sleep, you may not need to wake up much earlier than usual to catch a plan before it ends.
 “Once you know you have REM, you can probably just set your alarm for an hour earlier,” Pelayo says.
-When I think about the few dreams I do remember, this makes perfect sense.
-Those are the dreams that always seem to end abruptly—the ones that make me feel like I’m being physically thrashed out of my brain at four or five a.m.
+This makes perfect sense when I think about the few dreams I remember.
+Those dreams always seem to end abruptly—the ones that make me feel like I’m being physically thrashed out of my brain at four or five a.m.

 Related Article: WHY DO I KEEP DREAMING ABOUT MY EX?
 Spiritual Meaning & All You Need

-I was relieved to discover, thanks to Pelayo’s alarm trick, that I do, have REM and dreams that I’ve been sleeping through.
-If you do decide to use a sleep tracker to track your REM sleep, Baron recommends taking its readings with a grain of salt.
+Thanks to Pelayo’s alarm trick, I was relieved to discover that I do have REM and dreams that I’ve been sleeping through.
+If you use a sleep tracker to track your REM sleep, Baron recommends taking its readings with a grain of salt.
 “I believe that the use of sleep trackers causes people to worry about not getting enough REM sleep,” she warns.
 Even if your tracker indicates that you are getting less sleep than the average person, this does not imply that you have a sleep disorder.
 “Even in a healthy sleeper, there can be some variation in how much REM an individual gets.”

 Is There Anything Wrong With Forgetting Your Dreams?

-Experts may be concerned about an inability to dream due to a lack of overall sleep — but what about sleeping through dreams?
-Can I still benefit emotionally and cognitively from dreams if I’m barely aware that I’m having them?
-When I ask, Pelayo and Baron both assure me that sleeping through dreams and forgetting them is completely normal.
+Experts may be concerned about an inability to dream due to a lack of sleep, but what about sleeping through dreams?
+Can plans still help me emotionally and mentally if I don’t know about them?
+When I ask, Pelayo and Baron tell me that it’s perfectly normal to sleep through dreams and forget them.

 “Whether or not you remember your dreams is not a good indicator of how well you sleep,” says Baron.
 The most important thing, according to Pelayo, is that I’m getting enough sleep.
 “If you wake up refreshed in the morning, you’re probably sleeping just fine, and there’s nothing unusual about it.”

-I let out a huge sigh of relief.
+I let out a massive sigh of relief.
 I won’t be waking up at ungodly hours to remember my dreams more frequently, but I can rest easy knowing they’re happening when they should be.
-Furthermore, I’ll probably continue to miss out on group discussions about people’s dreams from the night before, but I’m not missing out on dreaming in general.
+Also, I probably won’t be able to join group discussions about people’s dreams from the night before, but I’ll still be able to dream.
 Phew.